next-exp/sw-docs/docs/source/workflow.rst

 ============

 NEXT software is in the Github repository `next-exp <https://github.com/next-exp/>`_.
 This page englobes the information for users and developers related to the git workflow that can be applied to any of the main NEXT repositories (:doc:`NEXUS` and :doc:`IC`).
-It is based in what it was presented in the `IC-crash-course <https://github.com/mmkekic/IC-crash-course/blob/master/presentations/git.pdf>`_, where more detailed information about git basics can be found.
+It is based on what was presented in the `IC-crash-course <https://github.com/mmkekic/IC-crash-course/blob/master/presentations/git.pdf>`_, where more detailed information about git basics can be found.

 Info for users
 ------------------------